HomeSite Map

 February 26th, 1987 was the next release of the song on the official US compact disc release of the British "Beatles For Sale" album, a vinyl edition coming out on July 21st, 1987.
 These mono only releases were then remastered in stereo, the CD version coming out on September 9th, 2009 and the vinyl edition being released on November 13th, 2012.

 America got its first stereo CD release of the song on the April 11th, 2006 box set entitled "The Capitol Albums, Vol. 2."
 The set included all four Capitol Beatles albums released in 1965 in both stereo and mono pretty much as originally heard back then.
-The entire "Beatles VI" album is contained therein, along with "The Early Beatles," "Help!" and "Rubber Soul."
+The entire "Beatles VI" album is contained therein, along with "The Early Beatles," the "Help!"
+Soundtrack and "Rubber Soul."
 For initial pressings of this set, Capitol mistakenly presented a "mono type-B" fold-down mono mix for the entire "Beatles VI" album, which was a method that combined both the left and right channels of the stereo mix to create a mono mix.
 Therefore, the mono mix of "What You're Doing" in this set was initially prepared in this way, the error being corrected on subsequent pressings.

 Just prior to the release of the above box set, Capitol distributed a promotional CD sampler to radio stations that contained both the stereo and mono mixes of “What You’re Doing.”
 This is quite a rare find today.

 Not to be forgotten is the November 20th, 2006 release "Love" which featured the track in a very unique medley with two other Beatles songs that happened to be in the same key.
-Producers George and Giles Martin skillfully melded these songs in a track they entitled "Drive My Car"/"The Word"/"What You're Doing," throwing in the guitar solo from "Taxman" just for fun.
-This masterpiece is one of the true highlights of the creative Grammy-winning album, which was created as a soundtrack for the Cirque du Soleil show of the same name.
+Producers George and Giles Martin skillfully melded these songs in a track they titled "Drive My Car"/"The Word"/"What You're Doing," throwing in the guitar solo from "Taxman" just for fun.
+This masterpiece is one of the true highlights of this Grammy-winning album, which was created as a soundtrack for the Cirque du Soleil show of the same name.

 On September 9th, 2009, the box set “The Beatles In Mono” was released, which features the entire mono Beatles catalog in a stunning remastered condition.
 The original mono mix of “What You’re Doing” is contained therein.